Fees for Travel/Private Vaccinations Service

 What if I change my mind?

-If a vaccination has been specifically purchased for you and you decide not to then have it, you remain liable for cost as published.
-If a report has been requested by you or a 3rd party on your behalf (e.g. Insurance) and you decide you no longer wish to proceed after the GP has started to complete it, then you (or the 3rd party) remain liable for the cost as published.
+If a vaccination has been specifically purchased for you and you decide not to have it, you remain liable for cost as published.
+If a report has been requested by you or a third party on your behalf and you decide you no longer wish to proceed after the GP has started to complete it, then you (or the third party) remain liable for the cost as published.